Sponsor - David Johnstone Charitable Trust

 2:00pm Return to school

-$7.50 (plus GST) per person for New Zealand Primary and Secondary students, with free entry for teachers and up to 6 adult supervisors.
+Cost: $7.50 (inclusive of GST) per person with free entry for teachers and up to 6 adult supervisors.

 Requirements: The session will start on time - please be prompt.

 All students need to wear enclosed footwear and clothing appropriate to winter conditions.
 If extreme weather conditions are forecast the programme will be cancelled and the educator will notify a designated teacher by no later than 7.30am on the day of the visit.

 We also provide education programmes for international and tertiary students.
 Please email email@example.com for more information.